What is it?

 How is it diagnosed?

 Suspicion may be raised due to your family history.
 The disease may be questioned due to findings on blood work checking your iron levels.
-Imaging studies like a CT or MRI may be obtained to look for iron build up in your liver or heart.
+Imaging studies like a CT or MRI may be obtained to look for iron build-up in your liver or heart.
 The best test is a liver biopsy.

 How is it treated?

-Treatment is usually removal of blood (phlebotomy) weekly or every other week until iron stores are reduced as blood cells contain a lot of iron.
+Treatment is usually the removal of blood (phlebotomy) weekly or every other week until iron stores are reduced as blood cells contain a lot of iron.
 It is also possible to take a substance that will bind iron (chelating) but this is typically not necessary because of how easy it is to draw and remove blood.

 You should continue to eat a normal balanced diet.
-Iron rich foods do not need to be completely avoided but you should not take iron or Vitamin C supplements.
+Iron-rich foods do not need to be completely avoided but you should not take iron or Vitamin C supplements.
 You should avoid alcohol because it can further harm the liver and can increase iron absorption.
-Avoid raw shellfish if iron levels are elevated and limit intake of iron rich foods such as red meat.
+Avoid raw shellfish if iron levels are elevated and limit intake of iron-rich foods such as red meat.

-Treatment is very important because the major causes of death in HH are advanced cirrhosis, hepatocellular carcinoma, diabetes mellitus and cardiomyopathy.
+Treatment is very important because the major causes of death in HH are advanced cirrhosis, hepatocellular carcinoma, diabetes mellitus, and cardiomyopathy.
 If treated appropriately your life span should be normal.